Climdyn/auto-AUTO/README.md

 Once built, the documentation is available [here](./documentation/build/html/index.html).

-The documentation is also available online on read the docs: [https://auto-auto.readthedocs.io/](https://auto-auto.readthedocs.io/)
+The documentation is also available online at https://climdyn.github.io/auto-AUTO .

 Forthcoming developments
 ------------------------